Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are These Cats Good for Families? 👪

 Yep!
-Thanks to her lively and laidback nature, the Singapura does well with dogs and other cats.
-However, it’s essential to always keep a close eye on your cat when she’s interacting with other animals and even kids.
-Due to her small size, she can easily get injured during rough housing.
+Thanks to their lively and laidback nature, the Singapura does well with dogs and other cats.
+However, it’s essential to always keep a close eye on your cat when they’re interacting with other animals and even kids.
+Due to their small size, they can easily get injured during rough housing.

 Things to Know When Owning a Singapura Cat: